AndresCastillo28/ket-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

+## Prerequisites

+Before you begin, ensure you have the following installed:
+- Node.js (Preferably the latest LTS version)
+- npm (Node Package Manager, comes with Node.js)
+- Angular CLI: Install it globally using npm with `npm install -g @angular/cli`

+## Setting Up

+1. **Clone the Repository**

+   First, clone this repository to your local machine using: git clone https://github.com/AndresCastillo28/ket-frontend

+2. **Install Dependencies**

+Navigate into the project directory: cd KetFrontend

+Then, install the project dependencies using npm: npm install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.